Statement of Research Grant Policy & Procedure

 Criteria for Sponsoring Mentor at time of Letter of Intent submittal due date/deadline:

-• Full-time tenured or tenure track with at least a 25% appointment in chemistry, chemical physics, chemical engineering, or materials chemistry department at their institution; and
+- Full-time tenured or tenure track faculty with at least a 25% appointment in a department affiliated with chemistry, chemical physics, chemical engineering, or the chemistry of materials science at their institution; and

 Any of the following conditions will render an applicant's submittal ineligible:

-• At the time of submittal deadline, applicants with more than 18 months of cumulative postdoctoral experience in a research lab, or who are more than 3 years from their PhD, are not eligible to apply.
+- At the LOI due date, applicants with more than 18 months of cumulative postdoctoral experience in a research lab or who are more than 3 years from their PhD, are not eligible to apply.

-• Applicants may not submit applications to both the "Chemical Sciences" and "Chemical Instrumentation" fellowships in a single program year.
+- Applicants may not submit applications to both the “Chemical Sciences” and the “Chemical Instrumentation” fellowships in a single program year.

 Additional Guidance document: Letter of Intent Additional Guidance Document